MS-MUTHUSAMY/MS-MUTHUSAMY/README.md

 # About Me

-- 🌟 I am Data Science Enthusiast
+- 🌟 Data Science enthusiast with a passion for uncovering insights from data.
-- 🎓 Master's in Data Science, GUVI Geek Networks, IITM Research Park.
+- 🎓 Currently pursuing a Master's in Data Science at GUVI Geek Networks, IITM Research Park..
+- 💼 Actively seeking Data Science internship opportunities.
+- 💻 Skilled in Python, SQL, and various machine learning libraries.
+- 📊 Eagerly waiting for data visualization and storytelling with Tableau and matplotlib.
+- 📚 Lifelong learner eager to explore new technologies and methodologies in data science.
 - 📧 Reach me at: muthus007gr@gmail.com
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/ms-mgr-agri/)